RaulMyron/treinamento_OpenCV/readme.md

-#h1 sample and testing codes for vision training for the IEEE-VSSS robotics team UNBALL in Universidade de Brasília
+# sample and testing codes for vision training for the IEEE-VSSS robotics team UNBALL in Universidade de Brasília

+## also trying some git commands on this repo, may be glitched